|‘Gator in the Road or Losing my Head

 I qualified on the firing range, but I didn’t like firearms.
 I used my talents, experience and body language.
 Animals don’t shoot back, either.
 I could handle whatever came my way.
 Carrying a weapon is asking to shoot someone.

 “But what would you do if an animal attacked you?”
 The Chief asked, concerned with my safety.
 He was gruff with the other officers, but he was really a funny and sweet man.
 He liked to holler about the snakes in my knapsack, (they were in pillowcases).
-He eventually learned to keep a wide berth from my knapsack.
+He eventually learned to keep a wide berth around my knapsack.
 Every herper (lover of reptiles and amphibians) knows reptiles will bake in a parked cars, even alligators.
 The bathroom was a sensible place to store alligators and other reptiles, which made the dispatcher nervous.
 Everyone started using the bathroom in the back.

 One hazy and humid day in July, Buster, my Boykin Spaniel, was snoring loudly in the seat.
 I parked on a back road for the view of the Santee River; I watched a ten-foot long ‘gator schooling fish.
 He leaped all the way, (so it seemed) out of the water, snatched a fish, and dove back, hardly making a ripple.
 The two kids fishing jumped on their bikes and skedaddled.
 I asked Buster, “Did you see that?”
 He still snoozed in spite of my moment of excitement.